rlbernardo/madlib_fantasiestotell/README.md

 `cd madlib_fantasiestotell`

 #### Run the code
-- right click on the `index.html` file
+- right click on the `madlib1.py` file
-- click on `open with liveserver`
+- click on `open with pycharm`

 ---
 <p align = "right">Developed with :green_heart: by Roberta L. B. Cruz</p>